Navigation Path: Home > Research > PQC Statewide Alignment Framework — HB2809 and the National PQC Mandate (Dec 2025)

 How Arizona’s HB2809 requirements align with the national post-quantum cryptography (PQC) modernization mandate — and what statewide institutions must do next.

-SDSUG Research Series — Governance, Policy & Institutional Resilience
+Sonoran Desert Security (SDSUG) Research — Governance, Policy & Institutional Resilience

 Version 1.0 — Published April 2026

 Arizona’s transition to post‑quantum cryptography requires clear governance, statutory alignment, and sector‑ready implementation guidance.
-As part of SDSUG’s Governance, Policy & Institutional Resilience domain, the Post-Quantum Cryptography (PQC) Modernization Series (2025–2026) provides a structured, practitioner‑driven framework for interpreting federal mandates, integrating statewide requirements, and preparing Arizona’s public‑ and private‑sector institutions for cryptographic modernization at scale.
+As part of the Sonoran Desert Security (SDSUG) Governance, Policy & Institutional Resilience domain, the Post-Quantum Cryptography (PQC) Modernization Series provides a structured, practitioner‑driven framework for interpreting federal mandates, integrating statewide requirements, and preparing Arizona’s public‑ and private‑sector institutions for cryptographic modernization at scale.
 These reports translate national expectations into actionable state‑level pathways, ensuring that Arizona’s agencies, critical‑infrastructure operators, and governance bodies can move decisively as PQC standards evolve.

 Abstract